 The battery life of the Findster Duo modules depends on the mode you select.
 Here's how much they last and the factors that influence the battery life.

-- GPS Tracking Mode: up to 12 hours of continuous tracking.
+The battery life of the Findster Duo modules lasts for 8 hours of continuous tracking.
 You'll be tracking your pet(s) location and their activity.
 Since Findster Duo is the only GPS pet tracker to allow true real-time GPS tracking, it produces more positional updates than every other GPS pet tracker available.
 Consequently, the battery of the modules will also drain faster than other devices, which produce less (and less accurate) location updates.
 Please note that the battery life depends on several factors (see below).

 Factors that influence the battery life